 Group Tax Strategy

 Rotork is a market-leading global provider of mission-critical flow control and instrumentation solutions for oil and gas, water and wastewater, power, chemical process and industrial applications.
-A global business with 3,500 employees, we serve customers in more than 173 countries through our network of 65 offices, 22 manufacturing facilities and our relationships with local agents.
+A global business with 3,200 employees, we serve customers in 170 countries through our network of 67 offices, 17 manufacturing facilities and our relationships with local agents.

 Our tax strategy supports the strategic commercial objectives of the group worldwide and applies equally to UK and non-UK taxes.